TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

    <script type="text/javascript">alert("XSS");</script>

-When he let display the forum post he gets, if the programmer of the forum has made no additional prevetions, a JavaScript popup "XSS".
-The attacke now knows that every JavaScript he write in a post, is executed when displaying the post - the forum is vulnerable for cross site scripting.
+When he let display the forum post he gets, if the programmer of the forum has made no additional preventions, a JavaScript popup "XSS".
+The attacker now knows that every JavaScript he write in a post, is executed when displaying the post - the forum is vulnerable for cross site scripting.
 Now the attacker can replace the code with a more complex JavaScript program, that for example can read the cookies of the visitors